MGXlab/Viromics-Workshop-MGX/_episodes/40_install_tidyverse.md

 install.packages('tidyverse')
 ~~~

-While Tidyverse is installing please continue with the next lesson.
+While Tidyverse is installing please listen to the lecture.
 {% include links.md %}